Sources of Radial Flow Fluctuations in the Quark-Gluon Plasma: End Matter

-These results have important implications: \begin{itemize} \item The linear framework remains accurate for central and mid-central collisions ($v_0 \lesssim 0.05$). \item Peripheral collisions require nonlinear corrections, particularly at high $\pT$. \item In extreme cases ($v_0>0.1$), the same spectrum can produce qualitatively different $v_0(\pT)/v_0$ shapes purely from the magnitude of fluctuations. \end{itemize} To handle large-fluctuation regimes accurately, future work should develop systematic expansions or numerical approaches for a proper interpretation of $v_0(\pT)$.
-This is particularly important for small systems where collective behavior remains debated.
+These results have important implications.
+The linear framework remains accurate for central and mid-central collisions ($v_0 \lesssim 0.05$), while peripheral collisions require nonlinear corrections, particularly at high $\pT$.
+In extreme cases ($v_0>0.1$), the same spectrum can produce qualitatively different $v_0(\pT)/v_0$ shapes purely from fluctuation magnitude.
+Future work should develop systematic nonlinear expansions or numerical approaches for proper interpretation of $v_0(\pT)$ in these regimes, particularly important for small systems where collective behavior remains debated.